F-2 Korean Resident Visa: How to Upgrade From Your Work Visa

 Your E-series work visa ties you to one employer.
 The F-2 breaks that tie.
 It is Korea's long-term resident visa, 거주 비자, and it gives you the freedom to work where you want, build a business, and start the clock toward permanent residency.
 This guide covers every realistic pathway, with the F-2-7 points system explained in full.

-What the F-2 is, and who it is for
+What is the F-2 visa and who is it for?

 The F-2 (거주 비자) is Korea's resident visa category.
 It sits above E-series work visas and below F-5 permanent residency (영주).
 On an E-series visa, your legal stay depends on your employer.
-If you lose that job, your status is at risk.
+Lose that job and your status is at risk.
 On F-2, your stay is independent.
 You can work for any employer, open a business, or take a break between jobs without your visa collapsing.

 F-2 is for foreign residents who have already proved a track record in Korea: employed workers with several years of residence, graduates of Korean universities, long-term residents on other categories, or blue-collar workers who have completed a structured pathway through E-7-4.
 It is not a visa you apply for on arrival.